ncsa/Delta_doc/docs/source/software/index.rst

    Note the internal hostname in the cluster for step 2.
 You will use the second URL in step 3.

-   When using a container with a gpu node, run the container's jupyter-notebook:
+   When using a container with a GPU node, run the container's jupyter-notebook:

-   | **NGC container for gpus, jupyter-notebook, bind a directory:**
+   | **NGC container for GPUs, jupyter-notebook, bind a directory:**

    .. code-block::